naturally-intelligent/godot-4-glow-2d/README.md

 ![glow-screen1](https://user-images.githubusercontent.com/6783606/235449781-664cc976-30cb-4093-bbe4-560b6fbda74d.png)

-This is an attempt to recreate a glow effect in Godot 4's 2D Compatibility Mode.
+This is an attempt to recreate a glow effect in Godot 4's 2D (specifically Compatibility Mode but Vulkan also applies).

-We are trying to get a similar effect to Glow in Godot 3, so we use the shader from that: https://github.com/godotengine/godot/blob/3.5/drivers/gles3/shaders/effect_blur.glsl
+We are trying to get a similar effect to Glow in Godot 3, so we use some shader code from that: https://github.com/godotengine/godot/blob/3.5/drivers/gles3/shaders/effect_blur.glsl

 This approach uses a SubViewport to contain any textures that want to glow.